-Other groundwater sources in Bell County include Alluvium, the Austin Chalk, the Buda Limestone, the Edwards Group and equivalent rocks outside the recognized bounds of the Edwards (BFZ) Aquifer (Edwards Equivalent Aquifer), the Kemp Fm., the Lake Waco Fm., the Ozan Fm., and the Pecan Gap Fm.
+Other groundwater sources in Bell County include Alluvium, the Austin Chalk, the Buda Limestone, the Edwards Group and equivalent rocks outside the recognized bounds of the Edwards (BFZ) Aquifer (Edwards Equivalent Aquifer), the Kemp, Lake Waco, Ozan, and Pecan Gap formations.
 These sources of groundwater produce limited water supply in limited areas in the District.
-GMA 8 did not find these aquifers relevant for planning purposes at the present time or develop desired future conditions for them; as a result there are no modeled available groundwater values for these sources of groundwater.
+GMA 8 did not find these aquifers relevant for planning purposes at the present time or develop desired future conditions for them; as a result, there are no modeled available groundwater values for these sources of groundwater.
 See Appendix A for a more detailed discussion of these water bearing formations.